CTCMS-UQ/CTCMS-UQ.github.io/_programming_tutorials/memory_management.md

 ```

 Similarly, we can allocate space for an array of `n` integers (where `n` can be
-determined at either compile time or run time) by:
+determined at either compile time or run-time) by:

 ```
 int *p;